Structural constraints to compare phenomenal experience: Layers of Experience

-The multigraph with colours and nodes in example \ref{example} and \ref{example1}, will be called a \emph{layer of experience}.
-A layer corresponds to the pair $(G,col_G)$, where $G$ is a multigraph and $col_G$ is the mapping assigning colours/aspects to the edges in the multigraph $G$.
-For simplicity, we identify the layer $(G,col_G)$ with $G$ and, for $s\in\mathbb{N}$, we say that a layer is \emph{$s$-colored} if $col_G$ is onto and $s=|C|$. $s$ denotes the number of colours in the layer.
-In the example above, we have two colours $s=2$.
+These sets will be called \emph{layers of experience}.
+A layer corresponds to the pair $(G,col_G)$, where $G$ is a multigraph and $col_G$ is the mapping assigning colours/aspects to the edges in the multigraph $G$ (see \cite{Signorelli2024e} for a formal definition).
+For simplicity, we identify the layer $(G,col_G)$ with $G$ and, for $s\in\mathbb{N}$, we say that a layer is \emph{$s$-colored} if $col_G$ is onto and $s=|C|$. $s$ denotes the number of experiential aspects in the layer.
+In the example above, we have two aspects/colours $s=2$.